petsc/petsc/doc/docs/manual/performance.rst

    program, one should always leave at least a ten percent margin between the total memory a process is using and the physical size of the machine’s memory.
 One way to estimate the amount of memory used by given process is with the Unix ``getrusage`` system routine.
-Also, the PETSc option ``-log_view`` prints the amount of memory used by the basic PETSc objects, thus providing a lower bound on the memory used.
-Another useful option is ``-malloc_view`` which reports all memory, including any Fortran arrays in an application code.
+   The PETSc option ``-malloc_view`` reports all memory usage, including any Fortran arrays in an application code.

 -  **Effects of other users**: If other users are running jobs on the same physical processor nodes on which a program is being profiled,